 Welcome to your PacificSource student plan.
-The Policyholder offers this student health coverage to help you and your family members stay well, and to protect you in case of illness, injury, or disease.
+The Policyholder offers this student health coverage to help you stay well, and to protect you in case of illness, injury, or disease.
 Your plan includes a wide range of benefits and services, and we hope you will take the time to become familiar with them.